 Examples of other specific report requests include the mental health eligibility report, the medical and like entitlement review questionnaire and the return to work questionnaire.
 Agents will advise general practitioners of the specific item number and maximum payable rate for these specific reports within their request letters.

 THP reports for other disciplines are currently under development.

-How long does a treating health practitioner have to return the THP report?
+How long a treating health practitioner has to return the THP report